 We host five separate seminar series, inviting international speakers to present their latest work.
-We are also home to the Warwick Policy Lab and four major research centres: the Centre for Competitive Advantage in the Global Economy (CAGE), funded by the Economic and Social Research Council; the Centre for Research in Economic Theory and its Applications (CRETA); the Warwick Economics Research Institute (WERI); and Decision Research at Warwick (DR@W).
+We are also home to four major research centres: the Centre for Competitive Advantage in the Global Economy (CAGE), funded by the Economic and Social Research Council; the Centre for Research in Economic Theory and its Applications (CRETA); the Warwick Economics Research Institute (WERI); and Decision Research at Warwick (DR@W).

-MRes/PhD in Economics: First class undergraduate degree (or equivalent) and/or MSc with distinction, as well as GRE General Test quantitative section scores of 800/166
+Entry Requirements: First Class undergraduate degree (or equivalent) and/or MSc with distinction, as well as GRE General Test quantitative section scores of 800/166

 English Language: IELTS 6.5